nshiab/simple-data-analysis/README.md

 And here's what you should see in your console.

 ![The console tab in Google Chrome showing the result of simple-data-analysis computations.](./assets/nodejs-console.png)

+If you want to generate and save charts, check the [journalism library](https://github.com/nshiab/journalism), more specifically the [savePlotChart function](https://nshiab.github.io/journalism/functions/savePlotChart.html).